Tik-Ten/AI-simulator/README.md

 # AI-simulator
-I want create a robot for learning a person favorites
+I want to create a robot for learning a person information